-- ♣ During conceptual stage, the top bench will be re-vegetated by planting local /native species and lower benches will be converted into rainwater harvesting structure following completion of mining activities, which will replace habitat resources for fauna species in this locality over a longer time. - None of the plants in the lease area will be cut during operational phase of the mine. we recommend uprooting and planting of the 10 trees along the 7.5 m safety zone to prevent environmental pollution during quarrying.
-As the survival rate due to uprooting was only 30%, 100 seedlings will be procured at the rate of 10 seedlings per tree and planted in 7.5 m safety zone.

-- ♣ Existing roads will be used; new roads will not be constructed to reduce impact on flora. - ♣ To mitigate carbon emission due to mining activities, we recommend planting trees around the quarry to offset the carbon emission during quarrying.
-A tree can sequester 11988kg of carbon per year.
-Therefore, we recommend 500 planting large number of trees around the quarry and near school campuses, government wasteland, roadsides etc. - ♣ As per the greenbelt development plan as recommended by SEAC (Table 4.13), about 1,500 trees (Table 4.13) will be planted within three months from the beginning of mining.
-These trees, when grown up would sequester carbon of about 14308kg of the total carbon.
+- During conceptual stage, the top bench will be re-vegetated by planting local /native species and lower benches will be converted into rainwater harvesting structure following completion of mining activities, which will replace habitat resources for fauna species in this locality over a longer time. - None of the plants in the lease area will be cut during operational phase of the mine. we recommend uprooting and planting of the 10 trees along the 7.5 m safety zone to prevent environmental pollution during quarrying.
+As the survival rate due to uprooting was only 30%, 100 seedlings will be procured at the rate of 10 seedlings per tree and planted in 7.5 m safety zone. - Existing roads will be used; new roads will not be constructed to reduce impact on flora. - To mitigate carbon emission due to mining activities, we recommend planting trees around the quarry to offset the carbon emission during quarrying.
+A tree can sequester 24 kg of carbon per year.
+Therefore, we recommend planting large number of trees around the quarry and near school campuses, government wasteland, roadsides etc. - About 1730 trees will be planted within three months from the beginning of mining.
+These trees, when grown up would sequester carbon of about 12941kg of the total carbon.